 What are the two types of heat exchangers?

-A stainless steel heat exchanger is the exact same as a copper heat exchanger except made out of steel.
-Along with the copper, steel is also considered one of the best materials to have for your heat exchanger as it is also cheap and effective.
+A stainless steel heat exchanger is the exact same as a copper heat exchanger, except made out of steel.
+Along with copper, steel is also considered one of the best materials to have for your heat exchanger as it is also cheap and effective.

 What are the benefits and drawbacks of a copper heat exchanger?

 With the copper heat exchanger, you will get hot water at a faster rate due to how quickly copper itself heats up.
 For example, if you’re looking for almost instant hot water to take a shower, a copper heat exchanger would be best for you.
 The copper heat exchanger takes only seconds to heat up the water, whereas a stainless steel heat exchanger could take up to a minute.